yngfijiwtr/DeskPal/README.md

 To further clarify the setup process, bring all python files into the directory /home/pi/Main/ (Otherwise set it up any way you would prefer if you feel comfortable)

+ ***UPDATE 9/29/2025**
+ Tested all commands on a clean install, and have improved the tutorial.
+Using Systemd instead of cron to autostart